 In a summary statement of deficiencies dated 12/30/2015, a notation was made by a state investigator during an annual licensure and certification survey concerning the facility's failure to "ensure treatments are done according to physician’s orders.”

 The investigator also noted the facility’s failure “to coordinate pressure ulcer care with wound clinic [and a failure] to follow prevention plans including timeliness in turning and repositioning [two residents at the facility].”
 The investigator noted that “this failure resulted in the decline of wound status for [a resident] on 12/17/2015, which the facility was unaware of.”

 The investigator reviewed the resident’s December 2015 TAR (Treatment Administration Record) that “reflects the orders correctly for him but there are no initials or documentation on the TAR that shows the treatments were actually done except on 12/06/2015 with “HOLD” written in on December 10.”
 The actions by the nursing staff failed to follow the facility’s January 2014 policy titled: Decubitus Care/Pressure Areas that reads in part:

 “It is the policy of the facility to ensure a proper treatment program has been instituted and is being closely monitored to promote healing of any pressure ulcer, once identified.”

 Godfrey Illinois Nursing Home Abuse Lawyers

-If you, or your loved one, have been injured or harmed while a patient at Integrity Healthcare of Godfrey, call the Rosenfeld Injury Lawyers law firm.
+If you, or your loved one, have been injured or harmed while a patient at Integrity Healthcare of Godfrey, call the Rosenfeld Injury Lawyers LLC law firm.
 Our nursing home attorneys can ensure those who caused your harm will be held financially and legally accountable.